Here's what made it into the Inflation Reduction Act and what got cut

 WHAT'S LEFT BEHIND

-This latest package after 18 months of start-stop negotiations leaves behind many of Biden's more ambitious goals.
+This latest package emerged suddenly at the end of July after 18 months of start-stop negotiations leaves behind many of Biden's more ambitious goals.

+Senate Majority Leader Chuck Schumer, D-N.Y., struck a deal with Sen. Joe Manchin to revive Biden’s package, slimming it down to bring the West Virginia Democrat back to the negotiating table.
+Next, they drew Sinema, the remaining party holdout, with additional changes.

+The package remains robust, by typical standards, but nowhere near the sweeping Build Back Better program Biden once envisioned.

 While Congress did pass a $1 trillion bipartisan infrastructure bill for highways, broadband and other investments that Biden signed into law last year, the president's and the party's other key priorities have slipped away.